PMET-public/module-data-install/README.md

 **only\_update\_sets** - Optional Value=Y. Only requires attribute\_code.
 This would be flagged in the case where the only action is to add an attribute to a set.
 Most likely usage would be for assigning default system attributes to a set.

 *Translating Front End Labels*
-After the attributes are created, the translation of front end labels for additional stores can be added with a simpler file.
-Only one store code per front end label is allowed per file at this point
+After the attributes are created (usually in the admin scope), the translation of front end labels for additional stores can be added with a simpler file.

+frontend_label,store_view_code,option,attribute_code,frontend_input

-**store\_view\_code** - Optional, will set the default label if not defined
+**store\_view\_code** - Required otherwise will set the admin label

 **attribute\_code** - Required

 **frontend\_label** - Required

+**frontend\_input** - Required.
+This should match what the attribute was created as

+**option** - Required for select type attributes.
+Values should be carriage return delimited with tilde delimited key~value pairs for the translations. (e.g Luggage~Equipaje).
+The key should match the option value set during the creation of the attribute.

 ### Upsells